Robotics-Sensors/bellande_functionality_api/README.md

-# Bellande Web ROS/ROS2 API
+# Bellande Algorithms Web ROS/ROS2 API

-## - Functionality is to use Bellande API for different functionality
+## - Functionality is to use Bellande Algorithms via Bellande API's